 November 19 (T)

-Privacy policy, potential guest lecture
+Privacy policy, guest lecture with Dr. Shaanan Cohney (in person)

 tbd